keith/git-pile/README.md

 ### GitLab support

 - You can use `git-pile` with GitLab.
 Enable GitLab mode by running `git config pile.gitlabModeEnabled true`.
-Also set your GitLab URL via `git config pile.gitlabMergeRequestsURL "https://gitlab.com/{group}/{project}/-/merge_requests/new"`
+It will use GitLab merge request URL from origin by default, but if it does not work for you, please use `git config pile.gitlabMergeRequestsURL "https://gitlab.com/{group}/{project}/-/merge_requests/new"` to set it manually.

 ## Advanced usage